How good is your French? Find out your precise level and competence when you take the French proficiency test.

 While all are internationally recognized, the certificate or diploma selection depends on your personal or professional objectives.

-Here are the widely acknowledged Diplomas and French proficiency test you can earn.
+Here are the widely acknowledged Diplomas and French proficiency tests you can earn.

 1. DILF (Diplôme Initial de Langue Française)